-Childline recently launched an app to provide counselling to young people in need of help directly through their mobile devices.
+Childline has an app to provide counselling to young people in need of help directly through their mobile devices.
 It’s called 'For Me' and is available as a free download here.
 It can be discreetly installed on your phone.
 If someone happens to see your phone or iPad, they can't tell it's a Childline service, and you can lock it with a PIN.

 From advice to message boards, you can chat online with one-to-one counselling and get everything you need from Childline in an app.
 It's quick, easy and you can lock it with a PIN.
 By downloading the app, you're in control.
 You can talk whenever - and wherever - you need to.
 There’s great advice on their website, too.

 You can get free online emotional and mental health support, using a website called Kooth.com.
 Thousands of Hertfordshire young people aged 10 to 25 have done just that.

 Kooth’s counsellors are available until 12noon-10pm from Monday-Friday and 6pm-10pm at the weekend, 365 days a year.
 Users can also talk to other young people anonymously on the moderated forums whenever they like and keep an online journal.